-This article is written by Rishabh Soni, 3rd-year law student, Amity law school Delhi.
-He discusses the doctrine of Frustration under the Indian contract act 1872.
+This article is written by Rishabh Soni, a 3rd-year law student, Amity Law School Delhi; and Monesh Mehndiratta, of Graphic Era Hill University, Dehradun.
+He discusses the doctrine of Frustration under the Indian Contract Act of 1872.

 Frustration in general scenario means defeated and this term has been widely used in agreements and contract between parties.
 The term frustration is being used to deal with unsuccessful transactions which could not be completed due to any reason.
 In law of contracts doctrine of frustration has emerged as one of the most common issues which have arrived to deal with failed contracts.

 Have you ever entered into a contract?
 If you have, you might be aware that a contract creates mutual rights and obligations between the parties wherein they are bound to perform their duties.

 What if a party fails to perform its duties?
 In this case, this surely amounts to breach of contract and the party will be liable.
 But what would happen if a particular circumstance renders it impossible for the parties to perform their duties?
 Such situations are usually out of the control of the parties and when such events occur, the contracts are said to be ‘frustrated’.
 This concept where the agreement becomes due to incapability or impossibility of being performed is called the doctrine of frustration.

 The present article explains the doctrine of frustration.
 It provides the evolution of the doctrine and its position in India along with the reasons and effects of a contract being frustrated.
 But before dealing with the doctrine, the article explains the meaning of a contract, its essentials and the relevance of the doctrine in a contract.
 It further explains the relation between the force majeure clause and the doctrine and provides recent case laws on the doctrine.